RabbitSnore/deception_ei/reports/main_report.md

 # Hypothesis 2

-Next, I turned my attention to the question of whether emotional intelligence and trait empathy give receivers better accuracy-confidence calibration.
+Next, we turned our attention to the question of whether emotional intelligence and trait empathy give receivers better accuracy-confidence calibration.
 This calibration can be represented as a coefficient for confidence predicting accuracy (at the judgment level), and an increase in calibration would be represented by an interaction term for confidence and either EI or empathy.

-To investigate this question, I fit a series of mixed effects logistic regression models, similar to the ones above.
+To investigate this question, we fit a series of mixed effects logistic regression models, similar to the ones above.
 In the initial model, confidence and veracity predicted accuracy.
 As can be seen below, in this initial model, there is no relationship between accuracy and confidence.
 The coefficient is very close to 0.

 ```r